Woodlands Church is excited to be hosting four full time residents for the 2025-2026 Ministry Year.

 We know you need to make decisions about the upcoming year.
 We will review applications as they come in, follow up with questions, and conduct interviews.
 The application process may include an invitation to an in-person interview.

 If you are a qualified candidate, we will seek to offer a residency position for the upcoming year as quickly as possible after application.
-We are seeking up to four residents for our 2025-2026 cohort.
+We are seeking up to eight residents for our 2026-2027 cohort.
 As a result, our application process may close early if we have found our residents.
 If you’re interested in participating, apply soon!
+We will post when our residency program is full.

 What if I want a shorter or more specific opportunity?